Afghan Premier League: Media coverage

-Private media group Moby Media Group had the official rights to cover all matches of the ACL.
+Private media group Moby Media Group had the official rights to cover all matches of the APL.
 The matches were aired live on the company's two television channels in Afghanistan, namely TOLO and Lemar, and also offered live commentary on their radio stations, Arman FM and Arakozia FM.

 Sponsorship

 Roshan Telecom was the title sponsor of Afghan Premier League after which it was named as Roshan Afghan Premier League from 2012 to at least 2018.
 Official Partners of Afghan Premier League were Afghanistan International Bank and Hummel International which provided kit for the teams.